Continuous Authentication for Machine Identities: Keeping It Secure

 - Identify Machine Identities

-- List all machines that need authentication.
+- Make a list of all the machines that need to be authenticated.

 - Select the Right Mechanisms